 As soon as the media caught hold of the dangers of improperly applied eyelash extensions, the lash industry started to develop a negative reputation as generally unsafe and posing “health risk” see video clip – watch ADFEE defending the industry of eyelash extensions on Good Morning America).

 Through the creation of The Association for Damage-Free Eyelash Extensions®, Lisa knew it was time to make a move to give back what the industry was giving her – A fighting chance.

-Lois is a licensed Master Esthetician.
-She worked at a handful of upscale day spas and found a love for lash extensions through one of her close friends.
+Lois is a licensed Esthetician.
+Since 2003, she has worked at a handful of upscale day spas and found a love for lash extensions through one of her close friends.

 Lois began her lash journey by training in January of 2012.
 She then apprenticed with Atlanta’s premier leader in eyelash extension services for over a year.
 With the encouragement of her clients Lois began her own esthetics and eyelash extension business, The Lash Extension.

 After extensive training, in June 2013, Lois became certified as an Eyelash Extension Stylist.
 Lois demonstrated her ability to create a proper frame for customizing lash designs; seamlessly applied lash extensions; and upheld safety, sanitation and application techniques to yield beautiful and lasting eyelash extension results.